 The Specialist Diploma: Choreological Studies is a vocational programme aimed at practising artists and educators working in the field of the performing arts.
 It is the only programme of its kind in the world providing specialist study in the area of Choreological Studies with a focus on contemporary developments of Rudolf Laban’s praxis.

 As an analytical tool for observing, creating, performing and directing performance, choreological studies enables our students to evaluate their practice.
 It provides them with the means to develop and enhance their practice as well as facilitating integration of theory and practice as studio-based scholarship.

-- Rosemary Brandt, Year 1 Coordinator for Undergraduate Studies and Senior Lecturer in Choreological Studies
+Senior Lecturer in Choreological Studies

 - 5 Day intensives of studio practice and delivery: October